Modeling in Houdini using VDB SDF volumes

 CMake automates the generation of build files for various platforms.
 We need it to generate Visual Studio project files from downloaded OpenCV sources.

-Download Cmake and install it in default location.
+Download Cmake and install it in the default location.

 Windows x64 Installer: cmake-3.26.3-windows-x86_64.msi